KnowledgeCaptureAndDiscovery/somef/docs/output.md

 | **url** | Url | Uniform resource locator of the resource |

-A RELEASE has the following properties:
+A Release has the following properties:

 | Property | Expected value | Definition |
 |---|---|---|